Snake-Konginchrist/simple-audio-editing-app/README.en.md

      - **Custom Bitrate**: Manually set the output audio bitrate
    - Click the "Extract Audio" button, then select a save location.
    - Wait for the extraction to complete; a success message will be displayed upon completion.

+6. **Switch Language**:
+   - Click the "File" menu.
+   - Select "Language" from the dropdown menu.
+   - Choose your preferred language (简体中文 or English) from the submenu.
+   - The program will ask if you want to restart the application immediately to apply the new language setting.

 ### Video Audio Extraction Notes